Godot-Dojo/Deprecated-Godot-XR-Collision-Hands/README.md

 # Godot-XR-Collision-Hands
-a MIT Licensed VR Hand Collision Addon for the Godot Engine
+A MIT Licensed VR Hand Collision Addon for the Godot Engine